 St. Paul’s confirmation program is a two year period of catechetical instruction which shares the basic teachings of the Christian faith.
 For most of St. Paul’s teens, the program begins in their seventh grade and concludes with the rite of confirmation towards the end of the second instructional year.
 For Lutherans, the confirmation rite is understood as a young person’s affirmation of the awesome promises God made in holy baptism.

-The catechetical instruction is held from 6:45 to 7:45 on most Wednesday evenings of the school year.
+The catechetical instruction is held from 6:30 – 8:00 pm on the 1st and 3rd Wednesday of the month during the school year.
 The instruction follows a Lutheran confirmation curriculum with classes being taught on a rotating basis by the pastor, the director of Christian education, and two experienced lay teachers.
 The classes use a variety of means for stimulating learning and discussion about both the joys and challenges of living the Christian life.

 The Wednesday evening classes are supplemented by Fall and Spring retreats which combine fun team building activities together with worship and learning events.
 As part of the congregation, confirmation students are also expected to periodically serve as Sunday worship lectors, greeters or acolytes, or as helpers in the Sunday children’s ministry program.

 In the culture in which we live, young people are often bombarded with negative influences.
 To provide a more positive perspective, St. Paul’s confirmation program strives to help youth discover the deep blessings and purpose which God offers in Jesus Christ!

 This youth group is specifically designed for 4th through 6th graders.
 Fun, friendship-building activities are planned once a month from September through April.
 This is a great way to build friendships before Confirmation starts!
 YES!!!
 Friends are invited!